turnerbenjamin/pl-400-revision-notes/1_extend_user_experience_10_15/2_power_apps_component_framework.md

 This function is called by Power Apps after a call to notifyOutputChange.
 It is used to pass the updated internal state of the component to Power Apps.
-If new state is passed to Power Apps then it will call update view to update the UI.
+If new state is passed to Power Apps, it will call update view to update the UI.

 ### Destroy